nelusnegur/nelusnegur.github.io/_posts/2021-03-28-hello-world.markdown

 You can find a short description about me and why this blog exists on the [About](/about) page.

 My favorite programming languages are Rust and Scala.
 Currently, I am working as a software engineer with Scala.
-During the covid-19 pandemic, I have started learning Rust and it became my favorite programming language.
+During Covid-19 pandemic, I have started learning Rust and it became my favorite programming language.

 The "Hello world" program in Scala would look like this:
 {% highlight scala %}